-If a building is considered by the Secretary of State (for Culture, Media and Sport) to be of special architectural or historic interest it will be included in a list of such buildings.
+If the secretary of state for culture, media and sport considers a building to be of special architectural or historic interest, it's included in an official list.
 There are around 1,300 listed buildings in Hackney.

 - Find out if your property is listed